confluentinc/schema-registry/docs/serializer-formatter.rst

 to bytes.
 However, if you're working with a language that Confluent has not developed serializers for, or simply want a deeper understanding of how the Confluent Platform works, you may need more detail on how data is mapped to low-level bytes.

-The wire format currently has one with only a couple of components:
+The wire format currently has only a couple of components:

 =====  ========== ===========
 Bytes  Area       Description